1. Kauai County has a no plastic bag ordinance.

 4. You will need to a rent a car.

 Although Kauai is a small island, towns are far apart.
 If you want to explore the different sides of the island and experience all that Kauai has to offer, you will need a car.
+Check out our Things To Do links to get the most out of your visit.

 5. We drive with Aloha.

 These stores carry relatively the same type of merchandise that you would find on the mainland.
 They do not overly stock summer products and beach essentials.
 They do tend to offer Hawaii based products like coffees, chocolates, and souvenirs.
 Renting snorkel gear can get expensive.
 You could buy gear from these stores, nonetheless if you want specialty items like a full face snorkel mask, the selection is limited.
 This is especially true if looking for a full face snorkel mask for a child.
 It is best to bring your own.
 Also, puddle jumpers are only stocked seasonally.
 Puddle jumpers are less restrictive than life vests and are better for toddlers.
 If you want something unique, check out the local shopping.
 There are a plethora of local boutiques, art galleries, and surf stores.
+Each town still has it’s own mom and pop stores that need your support.
+Although prices may be a little more than the major retail stores, we urge visitors to shop LOCAL as much as possible.

 8. There are tons of “cheap eats” options.